Prosecutor calls Maldives' extension of state of emergency unconstitutional: sources, media

 Though Yameen has ignored the court rulings, he has stopped short of saying he will not obey them.
 He has, however, fired two police chiefs who said they would uphold the rulings, and he continues to jail opposition members.

-Writing by Shihar Aneez, editing by Catherine Evans, Larry King
+Writing by Shihar Aneez; Editing by Larry King and Lisa Shumaker